Comparing the 3D morphology of solid-oxide fuel cell anodes for different manufacturing processes, annealing times, and operating temperatures: Results and discussion

-To examine the transport capability within the three phases, the three different types of geodesic tortuosity explained in Section~\ref{sec: geom_desc} are considered.
-While the nickel phase is too disconnected to determine a mean geodesic tortuosity for the operating time of \SI{240}{\hour}, the corresponding mean geodesic tortuosity of paths starting from the TPB can be computed, but has a high value, see Figures~\ref{fig: time_tortuosity}a and~\ref{fig: time_tortuosity}b.
-Moreover, the dilated mean geodesic tortuosity with $r = \SI{0.1}{\micro \meter}$ cannot be computed for the nickel phase in case of all operating times, see Figure~\ref{fig: time_tortuosity}c, which indicates that the existing paths in the nickel phase are rather narrow.
+To examine the transport capability within the three phases further, the three different types of geodesic tortuosity explained in Section~\ref{sec: geom_desc} are considered.
+While the nickel phase is too disconnected to determine a mean geodesic tortuosity for the annealing time of \SI{240}{\hour}, the corresponding mean geodesic tortuosity of paths starting from the TPB can be computed, but has a high value, see Figures~\ref{fig: time_tortuosity}a and~\ref{fig: time_tortuosity}b.
+Moreover, the dilated mean geodesic tortuosity with $r = \SI{0.1}{\micro \meter}$ cannot be computed for the nickel phase in case of all annealing times, see Figure~\ref{fig: time_tortuosity}c, which indicates that the existing paths in the nickel phase are rather narrow.
 Thus, the poor connection and the narrow paths in the nickel phase indicate that the electric transport properties of this phase are rather poor.
-In contrast, the \cgo phase and the pore space have a relatively low mean geodesic tortuosity values with regard to all three types of geodesic tortuosity.
+In contrast, the \cgo phase and the pore space have a relatively low mean geodesic tortuosity values with regard to all three types of geodesic tortuosity indicating efficient transport in these phases.

-Furthermore, the distributions of spherical contact distances and chord lengths have been analyzed to investigate the impact of operating time on the 3D morphology of SOFC anodes.
-For all three phases, the spherical contact distances tend to increase with increasing operating time, see Figure~\ref{fig: time_chord}a.
+Furthermore, the distributions of spherical contact distances and chord lengths have been analyzed to investigate the impact of annealing time on the 3D morphology of SOFC anodes.
+For all three phases, the spherical contact distances tend to increase with increasing annealing time, see Figure~\ref{fig: time_chord}a.
 Similarly, in comparison to the pristine state, the chord lengths get longer during operation, especially for the nickel phase, see Figure~\ref{fig: time_chord}b.
 Thus, also these observations indicate a coarsening of the phases in the course of fuel cell operation.